ChronoSheets/ChronoSheets-Ruby-Client/docs/OrganisationGroupsApi.md

 # **organisation_groups_get_organisation_groups**
 > CSApiResponseListOrganisationGroup organisation_groups_get_organisation_groups(x_chronosheets_auth)

-Get a collection of organisation groups that are under your organisation
+Get a collection of organisation groups that are under your organisation.
+Requires the 'ManageOrganisationGroups', 'ManageJobsAndTask', 'ManageClientsAndProjects' or 'ManageOrganisationUsers' permissions.

 ### Example
 ```ruby